Lady Mary Cecilia Rhodesia Hamilton1

 Last Edited=14 Apr 2011

 Her married name became Gilmour.
-She was invested as a Officer, Order of the British Empire (O.B.E.) in 1927.1 She was decorated with the award of the Territorial Decoration (T.D.).1 She gained the rank of Controller in the service of the Auxiliary Territorial Service.1
+She was appointed Officer, Order of the British Empire (O.B.E.) in 1927.1 She was awarded the Territorial Decoration (T.D.)1 She gained the rank of Controller in the Auxiliary Territorial Service.1

 Children of Hon.
 Victoria Laura Cadogan and Lt.-Col. Sir John Little Gilmour of Craigmillar, 2nd Bt.